 - A Life Reading: this one’s in French but Google Chrome will translate it into English.
 Great pictures!

-- A Passion for Dead Leaves: one of my favorite blogs from my dear friend Mabel.
-So many thoughtful posts!
+- A Room of One’s Own: one of my favorite blogs from my dear friend Jillian, So many thoughtful posts!

 - Forgottenbooks.org: This is a wonderful site for public domain books.
 You might say, “Sure, I can find these books on Google Books or archive.org” but you won’t find them as nicely formatted as these.
 Forgottenbooks.org presents a clean, new edition of the book in various formats supporting the Kindle, Nook and PC (although for the Nook you can only get a PDF version unfortunately).
 Books can also be read online and you can copy portions of the text for research purposes – you’re just asked to cite the particular book and Forgotten Books.
 I really like this feature as I cannot do this on my Nook.
 The site is well organized, offering many different book categories.
 You can keep your own personal library on the site.
 There is also an image search.
 I started my membership by downloading Elegant Affinities by by Johann Wolfgang Von Goethe and have been enjoying reading the PDF version on my Nook.
 The site offers instructions on how to put your books onto your devices.
 There are various levels of membership from free (reading the online versions) to paid (downloading up to 10 or 100 books per month).
 There’s a lot more to this site that I haven’t looked at yet, but I encourage you to visit Forgottenbooks.org if you’re interested in public domain books in a clean, readable format.